Hydrozoans and death

 A Typical Polyp

-From a polyp it's fragments morph and form a jellyfish or a more technical term "Medusa" form (you most probably couldn't differentiate from hydra, corals and sponges etc. ).
+From a polyp it's fragments morph and form a jellyfish or a more technical term "Medusa" form.

 Your body replaces dead cells with newly formed/reproduced cells, Whenever you get wounded your body automatically heals it up and fills the area with new fresh and healthy cells.
 Then ever wondered why we grow weaker and weaker as grow older and die at some point due to age, If the body really does replace all the injuries, wounds then why do we die?